A Reverse Black Hole Information Problem: How to create an AdS black hole

 This implies that there are heavy, large spin primary states that are approximately the double-trace states $\phi^2_{n,l}\ket{0}$ with large $l$, for which the dimensions are known, since the free approximation improves the larger $l$ is.
 These are the primaries dual to a high-energy and angular momentum pair of particles orbiting each other.
 These primaries belong in the integrable sector, despite being heavy.
 Specialising to $d=2$, the double-trace anomalous dimension in~\eqref{eq:gamnl} is $\gamma_{n,l} \approx n^2/c$.
 When $n \approx c$, the anomalous dimension is the same order as the GFF approximation for $\Delta_{n,l}$ (which is an allowed criterion for the GFF approximation of the dimension ceasing to be ``accurate").
 Note that, at this value of $n$, the dimension of $\phi^2_{n,l}$ matches the $c$-scaling of the BTZ threshold $\Delta_{\tsc{BTZ}} > c/12$.

 We've so far only discussed double-trace operators.
 Let us consider a many-particle operator $:\!\!\phi^k\!\!:$ built from the light operator $\phi$.
 When $k \ll c$, the operator $:\!\!\phi^k\!\!:$ is a light primary and the GFF approximation for its dimension ($\Delta = k \Delta_\phi$) is accurate.
-As $k$ increases, so too does the operator dimension, the gravitational self-interaction and the backreaction of the $k$ particles on the bulk geometry.
+As $k$ increases, so too does the magnitude of the anomalous dimension, because the gravitational self-interaction grows with particle number.
 When $k \gg c$, the free approximation has completely broken down, and a black hole has formed.

 \textit{Energy eigenstate mixing.} The finite $c$ corrections to the GFF approximation also mix energy eigenstates.
 This starts to occur, as a rough estimate, for increasing operator dimension, when the anomalous dimensions are as large as the GFF approximation for the level spacing between primaries.
 At this point in the spectrum of conformal dimensions, we start to become ignorant of what the Hamiltonian's eigenvectors are.
 For the double-trace operators $\phi^2_{n,l}$, this occurs when~\eqref{eq:gamnl} is order one.
 This is a smaller value of $n$ than when $\gamma_{n,l} \approx \Delta_{n,l}$, showing that the point at which the GFF approximation ceases to be accurate depends on the data being approximated.